7 min read

 According to one of the most highly regarded MapR Data Engineers, Akihiko Kusanagi, using JMX to get CLDB metrics can be seen as a more modern and simple way to access real-time performance metrics compared to using Ganglia.
 Ganglia has a long history serving as a metrics gathering service for distributed clusters and especially Hadoop, and its use in this role is well documented in the MapR docs.

 Using JMX to monitor CLDB may be a savvy choice to avoid needing to install and configure third party monitoring solutions in the case of a cluster which doesn’t make use of such tools.
 Monitoring the CLDB at a fine level of detail in real time may be useful in very specific situations where the ordinary metrics collected about a production cluster aren’t giving all the details needed to resolve some issue with regards to the cluster’s health or performance.
-As we are talking abou the CLDB, this is especially true with regards to the health and performance of MapR-FS.
+As we are talking abou the CLDB, this is especially true with regards to the health and performance of MapR XD.

 This post is intended primarily for experienced MapR cluster administrators and consultants.
 For the benefit of less experienced readers, I’ll still take a bit of time to go over a few basics before getting into the heart of the matter at hand.

 The CLDB (Container Location Database) is a MapR-specific technology at the heart of the MapR Distributed File and Object Store, and is a high-performance and reliable replacement for the Hadoop HDFS distributed file system.

 The CLDB breaks the well-known single point of failure of other Hadoop distributions by replacing the NameNode.
 As such, the CLDB maintains information about the location of data in the cluster.
 Its reliability comes from running on usually three nodes of the cluster, with one serving as the master at any time.